Looking for an in-depth comparison between lab created diamonds and cubic zirconia diamonds?

 - And much more!

 At first glance, someone might not be able to tell the difference between a cubic zirconia and a lab diamond, or even a real diamond.
-The only difference they might see is lower prices.
+The only difference they might see is lower prices, which are evident if you take a quick look at the popular online diamond retailers.

 But the truth it, the two have major differences including chemical composition and crystal structure, return of light and dispersion, and other optical properties.